 There is no definition of what constitutes large payments anywhere that I could see.
 Experienced players may recognise the customer level part of the term as sounding similar to the infamous "player class" used by a particularly rogue group of RTG casinos in the past that routinely delayed and trolled their customers by only paying out a few hundred dollars a month if they were lucky.
 In El Royale's case they at least try to address this with a section in the terms about customer level.
 It lists eight different things that may affect your level, without ever stating what the levels are or what they entitle you to.
 In other words, it is completely up to the casino's discretion as to how or when they decide to split your payments up into instalments.

-And the bad news is, my friends, that I have dug up a couple of complaints from players who were made to wait several weeks at a time by the operator of this casino for payments that sometimes eventually came through for as little as $300 at a time.
-I was verbally told by one webmaster that intervened in a case of a player being slow paid that the case was resolved with the casino promising to increase the payouts to just $500 per week.
+And the bad news is, my friends, that we have seen several complaints in the comments below and have also dug up a couple of external complaints from players who were made to wait several weeks at a time by the operator of this casino for payments that sometimes eventually came through for as little as $300 at a time.
+I was verbally told by one webmaster that intervened in a case of a player being slow paid that the case was resolved with the casino promising to increase the payouts to only $500 per week.
 This story sounds awfully familiar to me and it gives me very bad vibes.

 Customer support can be reached using live chat, telephone, and email.
 I used chat and found the responses I got to be about the same as I get at 95% of other casinos I interact with.
 The staff can get you answers to basic questions, but even this can take a bit of time.
 Harder questions get passed up the pipeline to management, which does take longer.
 A member of our forums reported having been threatened by support staff of this casino (via another casino run by the same operator) when making a complaint.